cyberark/simple-llm-eval/reports-frontend/README.md

 * created `inject_placeholders_compare.js` to inject placeholders into the compare report
 * Run the scripts in package.json

-### ADditional components for charts
+### Additional components for charts
 Some reports like summary and radar users additional components from material-ui
 * followed instructions in https://mui.com/material-ui/getting-started/installation/
 * charts from: https://mui.com/x/react-charts/

 ### Testing
-* To solve issues I had to add the test section in `vite.config.js` and also the `tests/setup.jsx`
+* To solve some issues I had to add the test section in `vite.config.js` and also the `tests/setup.jsx`
 * To run tests in vscode I had to set `vite.config.js` in `Vitest: Root Config`

 ## Other resources